skellis46/slipbox/artistic research and ecosystems.md

 ---

 # edit bin

+- make further distinction between research in and that other (un-named?) version in which the artistic practice is trying to do something in effectively another field -- philosophy, psychology, geography, digital humanities ... (related to 'making a work about something')
+- useful (in comments too): https://practiceasresearchblog.wordpress.com/2016/12/21/smelling-as-sweet/
+- I am not suggesting that there is nothing to gain from applying arts practices in and to other fields.
+Indeed, I am deeply curious about such applications -- their limits and possibilities.

+Further, whereas Borgdorff writes _artistic research_ I will use the term _practice research_ because it is the adopted convention in the UK where I am writing.[@bulley-2021-report]

+has been called many things: practice-as-research, practice research (with and without a hyphen), practice-led research, practice-based research, artistic research, practice on the arts, creative research.
+But no matter its name, In _The Conflict of the Faculties: Perspectives on Artistic Research and Academia_ (2012)

+The UK's Practice Research Advisory Group commissioned two reports on practice research.
+The first is called _What is Practice Research?_ and in it the authors James Bulley and Özden Şahin describe how practice research differs from ‘traditional’ research fields because "the practice itself is foregrounded as the significant method of a research output"[@bulley-2021-report p.4].
+Bulley and Şahin seem to be mirroring This seems similar to Borgdorff's Note that this.
+Also not as far as Nelson.
+Perhaps it is implicit (or assumed) in their definition.
+But can we justifiably do practice research in which the practice is not part of the output?
+Perhaps I'm reading this wrong -- but it's a mess.

 resaerch on, for, in: Add Scrivener's version? - "Transformational Practice: On The Place Of Material Novelty In Artistic Change", Chapter 15 of Biggs and Karlsson (Routledge Companion to Research in the Arts) -- he's very clear (as ever)